Managing environment content with Puppetfiles

 install_path option overrides the

-Use SSH private key authentication
+Declare module or data content with SSH private key authentication

 mod 'myco/privatemod', :git => 'email@example.com:myco/privatemod.git'